mosesyhc/LCGP/README.md

 - [Basic Usage](#usage)

 ## Installation
-The package can be installed through
+The implementation of LCGP can be installed through

 ```bash
 pip install lcgp
 ```

+## Usage